-Other gains increased by approximately HK\$0.15 million from approximately HK\$0.06 million for the year ended 31 December 2018 to approximately HK\$0.21 million for the year ended 31 December 2019.
-The increase was mainly due to increase in gain on disposal of plant and equipment for the year ended 31 December 2019.
+Other gains increased by approximately HK\$0.10 million from approximately HK\$0.21 million for the year ended 31 December 2019 to approximately HK\$0.31 million for the year ended 31 December 2020.
+The amount is represented by the disposals of plant and equipment for the year ended 31 December 2020.